Programs for adults 50 and older.

 The Ewing Activities Center provides facility rental to corporate and the general public groups.
 The LCCC Adventure Challenge Experience which includes team building activities, low and high ropes course elements, is also available to public and corporate groups.
 For additional information contact the Health, Physical Education and Recreation Division toll-free at (800) 995-LCCC, Ext.
 4028 or direct-dial (440) 366-4028.

-Senior Citizen Tuition-Free Registration for LCCC Credit Courses (60 plus)
+Senior Adult Learner Tuition-Free Registration for LCCC Credit Courses (60 plus)

-Senior citizens are reminded that tuition is waived but all non-tuition fees, such as special course fees, books and materials, are their responsibility.
+Senior Adult Learners are reminded that tuition is waived but all non-tuition fees, such as special course fees, books and materials, are their responsibility.

 Intergenerational and College For Kids Courses